Thai Reach is dedicated to helping anyone in need of low-cost prosthetic and medical devices and other accessibility aids.

 Our organization works with International groups such as E-Nable, Unlimbited, local hospitals and government institutions as well as volunteers and donations to provide prosthetic devices using 3D printers and to set up 3D printing labs or "Makerspaces" and to hire and train people to run them.

-Initially we are focused on aiding people in and around Northeast Thailand where we are based, but our intent is to connect with and offer assistance to groups with similar goals in Thailand, Laos, Cambodia and the world.
+Initially we were focused on aiding people in and around Northeast Thailand where we are based, but early success and interest from all over Thailand and surrounding nations has led us to broaden our goals and connect with and offer assistance to groups and individuals with similar goals in other ASEAN nations and the world.

-Thai Reach was formed in 2017 after we saw first hand how current 3D printed hand designs can help people with Hansen's Disease improve their quality of life.
-Our first goal for 2018 is to complete a pilot lab we are setting up at Sirindhorn Hospital in Khon Kaen, Thailand to help more of the 400 people who have Hansen's living near there as well as other children and adults with disabilities in that region of about 100,000 people.
+Thai Reach was formed in 2017 after we saw first hand how a new class of open source designed 3D printed prosthetic devices can improve the quality of life for people with Hansen's Disease . initially our first goal was to establish a pilot lab at Sirindhorn Hospital in Khon Kaen, Thailand to help more of the 400 people in the Nom som Boon Colony.

 LEGACY OF LEPROSY - A PILOT PROJECT IN KHON KAEN, THAILAND WITH SIRINDHORN HOSPITAL